jcreyes72/stateful-count/README.md

 I used Render.com to deploy this site, you can check it out here: https://statefulcount-front.onrender.com/ (Constraints below)

 # constraints 🚫
-I recommend using Chrome or Firefox to access this site, as there are currently issues with mobile compatibility and Safari.
-I am working to resolve these issues as soon as possible.
+The website I used to deploy this site can be a little unreliable at times.
+The counter may take a second or two to load, and might require a couple of refreshes.
+I am currently working to fix these issues.